Promote Many Products From One Blog

 Here are two very brief examples.

-People who save “15% or more on their car insurance” don’t really care if you know where they get their insurance.
+People who save “15% or more on their car insurance” don’t really care if you know where they get their insurance or who they insurance claim adjusters are.
 They just want the savings and want to feel good about getting the best deal.

 People who own a Rolls Royce want to be seen driving their Rolls.
 They are not content to watch TV in their living room and know they have a Rolls in the garage.
 They want you to know they have a Rolls.